bmw-tech/widget_driver/widget_driver/README.md

 This will automatically make sure that your widget get reloaded and it can consume the latest values from your driver.

-### If you do want to pass data from the widget to the driver
+### If you want to pass data from the widget directly to the driver

 Say we have a ListView which contains multiple coffees.
-When the user clicks on one of the items, we want to redirect him to a details page.
+When the user clicks on one of the items, we want to redirect him/her to a details page.
 So how do we pass that coffee object through our widget to the driver to properly use it.
-Easy...
+Easy... 🧙

 1. First, we annotate the variable in the driver with the `@driverProvidableProperty` annotation.
 This tells the generator to allow this variable to be passed through from the widget.